Hallucinations and delusions

 Research shows that experiencing hallucinations or delusions can have a big effect on the quality of life of people with Parkinson’s.
 It can also be very upsetting to carers and can put stress on relationships.

-To try and avoid this from happening it is very important to get medical treatment for hallucinations and delusions, or to learn ways of dealing with them when they happen.
+Sometimes carers and family members can find it hard to cope with hallucinations and delusions.
+So it is very important to get medical treatment for hallucinations and delusions, or to learn ways of dealing with them when they happen.